Bullying

 Ask about anti-bullying policies

-If bullying is happening in your child’s school, have an open discussion with your child’s teacher or Principal.
-It is unlikely this would be the first incident of bullying at any given school.
+If bullying is happening in your child’s school, have an discussion with your child’s teacher or Principal.
 Schools implement anti-bullying policies to protect children while learning.
-Leave any disciplinary action for the bullying child to the school themself.
+Usually there is systems in place to action cases of bullying.

 Discuss personal boundaries